ppy/osu-wiki/wiki/Beatmap_Editor/Timelines/en.md

 The song player is visible in any part of the beatmap editor.

-### Left

 On the left, there is the timestamp in milliseconds and the song duration percentage.
-The percentage may display "intro" or "outro" if there is storyboarding before or after the song.
+The percentage may display `intro` or `outro` if there is storyboarding before or after the song.

-### Centre

 In the centre, it shows the timeline with markings and the compulsory music player buttons.
-The "Test" button will save your beatmap then will start play-testing it starting from the current timestamp.
+The `Test` button will save your beatmap then will start play-testing it starting from the current timestamp.

 The timeline itself uses a few tick marks that have various meanings.